julianwachholz/django-guest-user/docs/contrib.rst

 .. _django-allauth: https://www.intenct.nl/projects/django-allauth/

-This module registers signal handlers that will allow automatically converting guest users when they decide to connect a social media account.
+This module registers a signal handler that will allow automatically converting guest users when they decide to connect a social media account.
 The user's social media account username will be used as their username.